objectiv/objectiv-analytics/README.md

 [Objectiv](https://objectiv.io/) is open-source product analytics infrastructure, built around a [generic taxonomy](https://www.objectiv.io/docs/taxonomy).

-* Collect rich, validated user behavior data with a generic event structure
+* Collect validated user behavior data with an event structure designed for modeling
+* Send it into your SQL datastore of choice without stopovers
-* Feed it directly into your data warehouse without cleaning & transformation
+* Model on the raw data without cleaning & transformation
-* Take & run pre-built models off the shelf to speed up data projects
-* Reuse and share any model between teams, products and platforms
+* Build models on one dataset, deploy and run them on another
 * Use pandas-like operations that run on the full SQL dataset
+* Stack pre-built models and functions to build in-depth analyses quickly
-* Instantly convert models to SQL to feed all data consumers from a single source of truth
+* Convert models to SQL to feed dashboards, BI tools, pipelines etc. from one source

 Self-hosted, 100% free to use and fully open source.